-“Good Health and Wellbeing” is a Priority for Those in their 60s
+“Good Health and Wellbeing” is a priority for those in their 60s

-Televison leads across all age groups as a source of awareness.
+Television leads across all age groups as a source of awareness.

 For older people, TV and newspapers (the so-called ‘old’ media) lead as a source of information, while those in their teens are also learning about the SDGs in class.